-The School of Art, Architecture and Design offers undergraduate, postgraduate, and research degrees across disciplines including contemporary art, architecture and interior architecture, product and industrial design, communication design, illustration and animation, and urban and regional planning.
+The School of Art, Architecture and Design, incorporating the South Australian School of Art and the Louis Laybourne Smith School of Architecture and Design, offers undergraduate, postgraduate, and research degrees across disciplines including contemporary art, architecture and interior architecture, product and industrial design, communication design, illustration and animation, and urban and regional planning.

 Graduates from the School of Art, Architecture and Design are equipped to push creative boundaries, drive industry development, and shape the future of multidisciplinary art, design, architecture, urban and regional planning and allied industries.